 Nashville is one of the world’s most famous music venues, fondly called “the City of Music” because of its high importance to the show-biz industry.

-Fun Things To Do In Nashville
+Fun Things To Do In Nashville (TN)

 1. Visit Broadway

-Broadway is a National History region famous for its music industry.

-It is considered a fun district because of the live music games that take place here.
+Broadway is a National History region famous for its music industry because of the live music and games that take place here.

 It also has restaurants and bars that play great country songs.

-2. Visit The Parthenon
+2. Visit the Parthenon

-Its architecture and history are one of the most appealing features which make it so popular.
+Its architecture and history are among the most appealing features that make it so popular.
 Coupled with it being particularly designed to serve as the centerpiece of Tennessee Century Celebrations.

 3. Visit Cumberland Park

-Things To Do In Nashville At Night
+Things To Do In Nashville (TN) At Night

 1. Walk Across the John Seigenthaler Pedestrian Bridge